evanofslack/balatro-rs/README.md

 - [ ] alternative stakes

-## CLI
+## TUI

-An interactive terminal client is available in [/cli](https://github.com/evanofslack/balatro-rs/tree/main/cli).
-Run `cargo run -p balatro-cli` to start a game, or load a saved state with `--load <file>`.
+An interactive terminal client is available in [/tui](https://github.com/evanofslack/balatro-rs/tree/main/tui).
+Run `cargo run -p balatro-tui` to start a game, or load a saved state with `--load <file>`.

 ## Python bindings